Fort Ritchie: Closure

 In March 2020, a lawsuit was filed against the county government and Krumpotich by a property investor from Frederick County, Maryland.
 A court ruled in favor of Krumpotich and the county; however, an appeal was filed.
 As of June 30, 2020, the transfer of the property to Krumpotich had been further delayed due to an appeal.
-According to a news article in local news outlet Herald-Mail Media, "A Washington County official said Tuesday that resolving litigation affecting the sale of the former Fort Ritchie Army base should be wrapped up within a year, possibly sooner."
+According to a news article in local newspaper The Herald-Mail, "A Washington County official said Tuesday that resolving litigation affecting the sale of the former Fort Ritchie Army base should be wrapped up within a year, possibly sooner."

+Trees of Fort Ritchie

+There is a special maple tree at Fort Ritchie standing by the parade field.
+The plaque by the tree reads "D-DAY ANNIVERSARY On this day, June 6, in the year 1944 allied forces invaded Normandy - the most massive invasion attempted in history.
+By nightfall, they had liberated 80 miles of French soil and a toehold for the consequential drive into Germany was established.
+Although the invasion was a success, it was not without supreme sacrifice.
+Over 10,000 casualties were suffered on that historic day.
+Now, 40 years later, we are commemorating this historic turning point with the planting of a tree at Fort Ritchie.
+It is a fitting place as many of the members of the 29th Infantry Division trained here before the division was activated and sent to Europe where they were among the first to land at Normandy.
+The tree selected for today's ceremony is fitting because of its strength and independence.
+The soil used contains amounts of soil from the beaches and cliffs of Normandy.
+This further symbolizes the fact that the success of the invasion was a joining of the Armed Forces of two great continents.
+With this tree as a memorial, the sacrifices made forty years ago will be long remembered.
+It will be tangible symbol of our heritage."

 Revival

 On April 7, 2021, John Krumpotich became the owner of Fort Ritchie and has expressed his plans to revive Ritchie and the Cascade community by bringing businesses, historic preservation, and housing to the former 500+/- acre army post.
 Krumpotich has stated that it is a "paramount priority" to rehabilitate the stone structures on site to maintain its historic integrity while bringing each building back to life.

+Following the sale of the property, Fort Ritchie, under the leadership of the Ritchie Revival team, has opened two manufacturing facilities, a taproom, an art gallery, a primary care facility, a cafe, ice cream shop, and museum.
+The revival has also spurred a number of successes including a $15,000,000 tax credit from the state of Maryland.